 The Rename file sub action makes it possible to rename files or change their file extension.
 The naming of files can be based on information in XMP or EXIF fields or specific file properties.
-It is also possible to add running numbers to files to ensure that all files are correctly renamed and are given a unique name.
+It is also possible to add running numbers to files to ensure that all files are correctly renamed and given a unique name.
 If files in your archive have the same filename as the file being renamed, but with a different file extension, the Rename file sub action can be configured to also rename these files.
 This functionality is useful for accompanying files such as text files containing metadata and other types of information.

-To set up the automatic renaming of files, first decide whether the action should change the actual filename (choose the Change filename to option) or only the extension of the files (choose the Change file extension to option).
+To set up the automatic renaming of files, decide whether the action should change the actual filename (choose the Change filename to option) or only the extension of the files (choose the Change file extension to option).

 Changing the file name